daverick/miscellaneous/README.md

 Miscellaneous
 ---

-a little bit of everything
+a little bit of everything and whatever